 2. Pre-shipment Sample — Representative sample gathered prior to shipping coffee.
 Sample is blended with coffee from each bag in a lot to represent the coffee that is being loaded onto the ship.

 Sometimes, an Offer Sample may be also be a Pre-shipment Sample, representative of the lot that is ready to ship.
-In the case that significant time has passed between the evaluation of the Offer Sample and the container stuffing (ie more than a month) or in the case that an Offer Sample has been blended or subdivided and is meaningfully different than the Offer Sample, the Pre-shipment Sample serves to confirm that the coffee that will ship still meets quality expectations.
+In the case that significant time has passed between the evaluation of the Offer Sample and the container stuffing (ie more than a month) or in the case that a lot has been blended or subdivided and is meaningfully different than the Offer Sample, the Pre-shipment Sample serves to confirm that the coffee that will ship still meets quality expectations.

 3. Arrival Sample — Representative sample pulled from coffee after it has landed in the warehouse.